Dinosaur: Evolution and paleobiogeography

 Dinosaur evolution after the Triassic followed changes in vegetation and the location of continents.
 In the Late Triassic and Early Jurassic, the continents were connected as the single landmass Pangaea, and there was a worldwide dinosaur fauna mostly composed of coelophysoid carnivores and early sauropodomorph herbivores.
 Gymnosperm plants (particularly conifers), a potential food source, radiated in the Late Triassic.
 Early sauropodomorphs did not have sophisticated mechanisms for processing food in the mouth, and so must have employed other means of breaking down food farther along the digestive tract.
 The general homogeneity of dinosaurian faunas continued into the Middle and Late Jurassic, where most localities had predators consisting of ceratosaurians, megalosauroids, and allosauroids, and herbivores consisting of stegosaurian ornithischians and large sauropods.
 Examples of this include the Morrison Formation of North America and Tendaguru Beds of Tanzania.
 Dinosaurs in China show some differences, with specialized metriacanthosaurid theropods and unusual, long-necked sauropods like Mamenchisaurus.
 Ankylosaurians and ornithopods were also becoming more common, but primitive sauropodomorphs had become extinct.
 Conifers and pteridophytes were the most common plants.
 Sauropods, like earlier sauropodomorphs, were not oral processors, but ornithischians were evolving various means of dealing with food in the mouth, including potential cheek-like organs to keep food in the mouth, and jaw motions to grind food.
 Another notable evolutionary event of the Jurassic was the appearance of true birds, descended from maniraptoran coelurosaurians.

 By the Early Cretaceous and the ongoing breakup of Pangaea, dinosaurs were becoming strongly differentiated by landmass.
 The earliest part of this time saw the spread of ankylosaurians, iguanodontians, and brachiosaurids through Europe, North America, and northern Africa.
 These were later supplemented or replaced in Africa by large spinosaurid and carcharodontosaurid theropods, and rebbachisaurid and titanosaurian sauropods, also found in South America.
 In Asia, maniraptoran coelurosaurians like dromaeosaurids, troodontids, and oviraptorosaurians became the common theropods, and ankylosaurids and early ceratopsians like Psittacosaurus became important herbivores.
-Meanwhile, Australia was home to a fauna of basal ankylosaurians, hypsilophodonts, and iguanodontians.
+Meanwhile, Australia was home to a fauna of basal ankylosaurians, titanosaurian sauropods and large and small Elasmarian ornithopods.
 The stegosaurians appear to have gone extinct at some point in the late Early Cretaceous or early Late Cretaceous.
 A major change in the Early Cretaceous, which would be amplified in the Late Cretaceous, was the evolution of flowering plants.
 At the same time, several groups of dinosaurian herbivores evolved more sophisticated ways to orally process food.
 Ceratopsians developed a method of slicing with teeth stacked on each other in batteries, and iguanodontians refined a method of grinding with dental batteries, taken to its extreme in hadrosaurids.
 Some sauropods also evolved tooth batteries, best exemplified by the rebbachisaurid Nigersaurus.